 You can download instructions for assembling both of our tents below.

-They are made in Lahore in Pakistan and then shipped to England via Karachi.
+They are made in Pakistan and then shipped to England via Karachi.

 The tents are water resistant and shower proof.
 They have been treated with a water-repellent treatment.
 We normally say that they are as ‘waterproof as a wax cotton jacket’ - that is to say, if it rains everyone will be dry underneath it as long as the tent is properly tensioned and the rain can run off.
 However, if it pours with rain for some time, then water may collect in the corners of the roof, and if allowed to sit it will begin seep through.
 The solution is to knock out any puddles that form in the corners of the roof from the underneath.
 Waterproofing improves after a bit of use, during which time the warp and the weft of the canvas expands and tightens.
 Waterproofing can also be improved by applying waterproofing treatments such as Fabsil to the seams and stitch lines of the tent.